bdaudey

 • Forensic examination.

-11 days of conferences, workshops and debates were held between September 5th and October 3rd 2022.
-Simultaneous interpreting was provided in two separate rooms (physical and virtual) during the first 6 days.
+11 days of conferences, workshops and debates were held with simultaneous interpreting provided in two separate rooms (physical and virtual) during the first 6 days.

 Experience the conference interpreting with an excerpt of Mireille Monville, Psychologist, psychotherapist and lecturer at Liège/Uliege University Hospital, Specialist Department in Psychological Trauma and Legal Psychology